-- i. explain and justify the need for a solution to a problem - ii. construct a research plan, which states and prioritizes the primary and secondary research needed to develop a solution to the problem - iii. analyse a group of similar products that inspire a solution to the problem - iv. develop a design brief, which presents the analysis of relevant research.
+- i. explain and justify the need for a solution to a problem for a specified client/target audience - ii. identify and prioritize primary and secondary research needed to develop a solution to the problem - iii. analyse a range of existing products that inspire a solution to the problem - iv. develop a detailed design brief, which summarizes the analysis of relevant research.

 Achievement level Level descriptor 0 The student does not reach a standard described by any of the descriptors below.
-1-2 The student: i. states the need for a solution to a problem ii. states some of the main findings of relevant research.
-3-4 The student: outlines the need for a solution to a problem states the research needed to develop a solution to the problem, with some guidance outlines one existing product that inspires a solution to the problem develops a basic design brief, which outlines some of relevant research.
-5-6 The student: i. explains the need for a solution to a problem ii. constructs a research plan, which states and prioritizes the primary and secondary research needed to develop a solution to the problem, with some guidance iii. describes a group of similar products that inspire a solution to the problem iv. develops a design brief, which outlines the findings of relevant research.
-7-8 The student: i. explains and justifies the need for a solution to a problem ii. constructs a research plan, which states and prioritizes the primary and secondary research needed to develop a solution to the problem independently iii. analyses a group of similar products that inspire a solution to the problem iv. develops a design brief, which presents the analysis of relevant research.
+1-2 The student: i. states the need for a solution to a problem for a specified client/target audience ii. develops a basic design brief, which states the findings of relevant research.
+3-4 The student: outlines the need for a solution to a problem for a specified client/target audience outlines a research plan, which identifies primary and secondary research needed to develop a solution to the problem, with some guidance analyses one existing product that inspires a solution to the problem develops a design brief, which outlines the analysis of relevant research.
+5-6 The student: explains the need for a solution to a problem for a specified client/target audience constructs a research plan, which identifies and prioritizes primary andsecondary research needed to develop a solution to the problem, withsome guidance analyses a range of existing products that inspire a solution to the problem develops a design brief, which explains the analysis of relevant research.

+The student: 7-8 explains and justifies the need for a solution to a problem for a client/ target audience ii. constructs a detailed research plan, which identifies and prioritizes the primary and secondary research needed to develop a solution to the problem independently iii. analyses a range of existing products that inspire a solution to the problem in detail iv. develops a detailed design brief, which summarizes the analysis of relevant research.

-Criterion B: Developing ideas Year 3
+Criterion B: Developing ideas - Year 5